How much weight will I lose?

 The operations are designed to be permanent (with the exception of the intragastric balloon, which is designed to be removed after 6 months) because obesity is a chronic disease that requires lifelong treatment.
 However, a gastric band can be removed.
 This requires another operation, usually laparoscopic (keyhole) but sometimes the band can be removed endoscopically (telescope through the mouth).
 This decision will be made after discussion with your surgeon.
 After removal of the gastric band your stomach will nearly always return to its original form and your digestive system should function normally.

-It is much more difficult to reverse a gastric bypass or duodenal switch although it can be done.
+It is much more difficult to reverse a gastric bypass although it can be done.
 This usually requires open surgery, not laparoscopic.
 Because of the previous cutting and rejoining of the stomach and intestines, your digestive system will never be quite the same again and your digestion may not return completely to normal.

 Remember that if your operation is undone - whatever operation it was in the first place - your weight is very likely to increase.